onedaydayy/TPharmacy/README.md

 For this project, I created entities for Staff, Order, OrderItem, and Payment and implemented Unit of Works (Repository & IRepository) for all entities.
 I also performed seeding for User, UseRole, Role, Staff, Order, OrderItem, and Payment entities.
 I completed the Staff Landing Page and Staff NavBar, along with the controller for Staff, Order, OrderItem, and Payment.
 I tested these controllers using Postman.

 ### Customer Features
-For customers, they can purchase any supplements of their choice, which will create the Order, OrderId session and create an Orderitem.
-They can also update/delete their OrderItem only and view their Order Details only.
-Customers can view their summary of the OrderItem with the Product Details only and check out their order which would update the Order Status to Completed.
-They can also make payment for orders that haven’t been paid, which would update the Order Status to Paid.
-Customers can also edit their Payment Details and view the summary of the Payment Details.
+- Purchase supplements to create an Order, OrderId session, and OrderItem
+- Update/delete OrderItem and view Order Details
+- View summary of OrderItem with Product Details
+- Checkout order to update Order Status to Completed
+- Make payment for unpaid orders to update Order Status to Paid
+- Edit Payment Details and view summary of Payment Details

 ### Staff Features
-For staff, they can create/update/delete Staff, which will sync with the Identity User and Identity Role.
-They can also update the Order Status and Staff ID to completed or another staff.
-The Staff Home page is a dashboard that is based on the count for each entity that will update accordingly.
-Staff can view all the customer Orders with Details, all the customer OrderItem with Product Details, and all the customer Payment with Details.
-They can view the entire Order & Payment Summary, along with the details of the individual Order, OrderItem, and Payment.
-Staff can also view a summary of total orders and sales amount earned, along with a summary of orders for order processing.
+- Create/update/delete Staff, sync with Identity User and Identity Role
+- Update Order Status and Staff ID to Completed or another staff
+- Staff Home page dashboard based on entity count that updates accordingly
+- View all customer Orders with Details, OrderItem with Product Details, and Payment with Details
+- View entire Order & Payment Summary and details of individual Order, OrderItem, and Payment
+- View summary of total orders and sales amount earned, and summary of orders for order processing

 ### ERD
 <img src="Photo/ERD.png" alt="flowchart" width="900" height="500"><br/>